ehendrix23/tesla_dashcam/README.rst

     Advanced encoding settings:
       Advanced options for encoding

       --no-gpu              Disable use of GPU acceleration.
-Default on Non-MACs.
+Default on Non-MACs and Mac's with Apple CPU
       --gpu                 Use GPU acceleration.
-Default on Macs.
+Default on Macs with Intel CPU.
                             --gpu_type has to be provided as well on Non-Macs when enabling this parameter (default: False) --gpu_type {nvidia,intel,qsv,rpi,vaapi}
                             Type of graphics card (GPU) in the system.
 This determines the encoder that will be used.This parameter is mandatory if --gpu is provided on Non-Macs. (default: None)